 ^Here I like to talk about work and personal related things.
 It is important to show versatility, what makes you different?

 Can you describe a situation that you believe you handled well?

 Can you describe a situation that you could have handled better?

 New Grads/New Travelers

 Do not be afraid to ask questions.
-That is how we learn and you will be a much better therapist and colleague for doing so.
+That is how we learn, and you will be a much better therapist and colleague for doing so.
 If you do not feel comfortable asking someone you work with, reach out to your mentor or shoot me an email.
-I am by no means an expert, but would be happy to help in any way possible!
-Hope this little (or big) list helps ease some of your interview stress!
+I am by no means an expert, but I would be happy to help in any way possible!
+I hope this little (or big) list helps ease some of your interview stress!